kgladstone/Airfare-Network/README.md

 The images folder contains plots generated in MATLAB that show the relationship between certain parameters and the initial value function.

-Also included in this repo is the report that illustrates the mathematical model, and other findings.
+The report that illustrates the mathematical model, and other findings, which was turned in for the course is available upon request (email: keithag@princeton.edu).